Hosam-Ahmed/python/README.md

 “buyProduct” that will be called when a customer wants to buy a product form the store.
 This function receives two
 arguments:  code  and  quantity.
 The  function validates the  product  code  using checkProduct function and should validate the quantity values before accepting them to calculate the total price.
-The total price (quantity * price of the product) will include Goods and Services Tax (GST) amount  as  well  where  the  GST  rate  is  15%  of  the  total  price.
-Bbusinesse  wants  to increase the sale so an offer following discount on full GST inclusive price:
+The total price (quantity * price of the product) will include Goods and Services Tax (GST) amount  as  well  where  the  GST  rate  is  15%  of  the  total  price. business  wants  to increase the sale so an offer following discount on full GST inclusive price:

 10% discount When a customer buys between 10 and 20 quantities of a products (including the 10 but less than 20).